-Along with spring, autumn is by far the best season for walking and hiking in Spain.
+Along with spring, autumn is by far the best season for hiking in Spain.
 Where better to hike than in one of Spain’s most beautiful forests?

 While the beach is great for the summer, I much prefer cooler times of the year when the weather is perfect for hiking in Spain’s mountains or some of Spain’s most beautiful forests.

 Living in the southeast of Spain, I forget what it’s like to be surrounded by trees and greenery, which is probably one of the only things I miss about the UK.
 However, Spain also has some amazing forests, where the leaves of the trees turn all shades of brown in autumn, laying a carpet of golds and browns on the ground as they fall.

 And, it is true that many of Spain’s largest and most stunning forests are located farther north of the country, so if you are planning a trip to the regions located within the top half of Spain, you can check out some of the best forests in Spain.

 The Moncayo is actually the highest mountain within the Sierra de Moncayo located within the Iberian range, but it is also part of the Natural Park of Moncayo, a stunning area of nature with many diverse landscapes that range from deep forests of oaks, pines, juniper and beech trees to glaciers at the very highest points.
 The forest is located in the township of Tarazona in the province of Zaragoza, on the border of the regions of Aragón and Castille and León.

 El Hayedo de Montejo